bengrunfeld/study-notes/python.md

 Pickle is the standard way to make Python objects which can be stored and reused by other programs or by a future invocation of the same program.
 #Errors and Exceptions
 There are (at least) two distinguishable kinds of errors: **syntax errors** and **exceptions**.
-Errors detected during execution are called **exceptions** and are not unconditionally fatal
+Errors detected during execution are called **exceptions** and are not unconditionally fatal.

 The string printed as the exception type is the name of the built-in exception that occurred.`bltin-exceptions` lists the built-in exceptions and their meanings.
 ##Exception Handling